AllegorithmicSAS/sat-scons/readme.md

 For more help on getting pip setup look here:
 [https://pip.pypa.io/en/stable/installing/]

+### Install Arnold

+The sample can use Arnold as a renderer.
+It will search paths in `ARNOLD_ROOTS` for a valid installation.
+It's set up to look for installations in the default locations for windows.
+Arnold can be found on its [download page](http://solidangle.com/arnold/download/).

 ### Install appleseed

 Appleseed is an open source renderer available under the MIT license.
 If available it will be used for rendering